-The U.S. Government Accountability Office (GAO) has released a report on its study of IRS enforcement of hospital tax exemption requirements.
+The U.S. Government Accountability Office (GAO) in October, 2020 released a report on its study of IRS enforcement of hospital tax exemption requirements.

 The GAO was asked by Congress to review IRS's enforcement of requirements for tax-exempt hospitals.
 The report assesses IRS oversight of how tax-exempt hospitals provide community benefits and the enforcement of the Affordable Care Act requirements for tax-exempt hospitals.